Parent Information

 SWAPS!

 What are SWAPS?
 Swaps are a Girl Scout tradition and an acronym that stand for “Special watchamacalits affectionally pinned somewhere.”
 If you haven’t encountered swaps before in your troop, here is some information about the history of swaps in Girl Scouting.
-At camp, we as camp give out a lot of swaps!
-Unit of the day gets a swap, there is usually a theme related swap, there may be a swap related to various activities we do.
+We as camp give out a lot of swaps!
+Unit of the day gets a swap, there is usually a theme related swap, and there may be a swap related to various activities we do.
 On the last day of camp, during our camp party, everyone is able to swap with everyone else; which is a great way to really get kids talking to each other and getting to know each other and to have something to remember each other by during the year.
 It’s great to have a place for campers to put their swaps!
 Some campers put them on their water bottle holders, or on a hat, or on a piece of fabric they hang on the wall; there are tons of ideas if you google “girl scout swaps!”
 Swaps do NOT need to be expensive or extremely time consuming.
 As for how many swaps to bring to camp, that really depends on your child and how much they WANT to swap; 50 swaps is a great baseline, but at least 15-20 to be able to participate.
-Generally speaking we try to provide time for campers to work on swaps during camp, but it’s great for them to have an idea about what they’d like their swap to be.
+We provide supplies for campers to work on swaps during camp, but each unit determines how they use their time at camp.

 Frequently Asked Questions